-This blog is not to scare the parents of children with cerebral palsy but to enlighten them on what cerebral palsy is and the causes, symptoms, and diagnosis.
-Then it probes into the best ever treatments for cerebral palsy that makes the affected people overcome their disability to the maximum extent.
+This blog is not to scare the parents of children with cerebral palsy but to enlighten them on what cerebral palsy is and its causes, symptoms, and diagnosis.
+Then it probes into the best-ever treatments for cerebral palsy that makes the affected people overcome their disability to the maximum extent.

 Table of Contents

 What’s Cerebral Palsy?

 Cerebral palsy was a term used to describe brain weakness.
 It is a group of disorders in the brain that affects the movement and balance of children.
 An abnormality in early brain development or brain damage during the early stages of development will cause children to be unable to move their limbs as they desire.
 The symptoms would differ depending on the severity of the perinatal brain abnormality.
 Some people may require special equipment to move around or communicate.
 Some may have intellectual disabilities, problems with vision, hearing, speech, etc.

 According to the Centers for Disease Control and Prevention, 1 to 4 children worldwide are affected by Cerebral palsy.
 Reaching for the Stars, one of the largest parent-led global non-profit cerebral palsy foundations, was instrumental in designating March 25th as Cerebral Palsy Awareness Day and selecting a green ribbon as the symbol of CP awareness.

 Depending on the area of damage in the brain, and the difficulty in movements, cerebral palsy would be classified into the following types: